neuefische/web-exercises/templates/node-server/README.md

-# This is a new Node project.
+# This is a new Node Server project.

-This project was created from the neue fische node template.
+This project was created from the neue fische node-server template.

 ## Development